StockNews.com Begins Coverage on First Northwest Bancorp (NASDAQ:FNWB)

-Investment analysts at StockNews.com started coverage on shares of First Northwest Bancorp (NASDAQ:FNWB – Get Rating) in a research report issued on Monday.
-The brokerage set a “hold” rating on the financial services provider’s stock.
+StockNews.com assumed coverage on shares of First Northwest Bancorp (NASDAQ:FNWB – Get Rating) in a research report report published on Monday morning.
+The firm issued a hold rating on the financial services provider’s stock.

-A number of other equities research analysts also recently weighed in on FNWB.
-Hovde Group lowered their price target on First Northwest Bancorp to $21.50 in a report on Friday, June 3rd.
-Piper Sandler restated an “overweight” rating and set a $19.00 price objective on shares of First Northwest Bancorp in a research note on Wednesday, June 1st.
+FNWB has been the topic of a number of other reports.
+Piper Sandler reissued an overweight rating and set a $19.00 target price on shares of First Northwest Bancorp in a report on Wednesday, June 1st.
+Hovde Group decreased their target price on First Northwest Bancorp to $21.50 in a report on Friday, June 3rd.

 First Northwest Bancorp Company Profile